 THINKING LIKE LEONARDO

 In his book How To Think Like Leonardo, author Michael J. Gelb lays the framework for following Leonardo’s example.
 In his book Gelb describes Seven Da Vincian Principles as a foundation for lifelong learning.
-These were adapted by our school as a framework for living and learning. and serve as guiding principles for teachers, students and parents.
+These were adapted by LOVA as a framework for living and learning. and serve as guiding principles for teachers, students and parents.

-Seven Da Vincian Principles for lifelong learning:
+The Seven Da Vincian Principles for Lifelong Learning:

 1. Curiosità (Curiosity)

 An insatiably curious approach to life and an unrelenting quest for continuous learning.